derbyjs/derby/index.md

 ### Mutators

 Model mutator methods are applied optimistically.
 This means that changes are reflected immediately, but they may ultimately fail and be rolled back.
-All model mutator methods are synchronous and provide an optional callback.
+All model mutator methods are asynchronous and provide an optional callback.

 #### Basic methods